-The Room of Silence is what its naming suggests exactly: a place to loosen up, to meditate, to pray no matter which religion you may follow.
-The airport retreat is located on the second floor of Terminal 1 and is accessible to all passengers.
+The Room of Silence is what its naming suggests exactly: a place to loosen up, meditate, to pray no matter which religion you may follow.
+The airport retreat is located on the second floor of terminal 1 and is accessible to all passengers.

 Lounge at Berlin Airport

 If you are a VIP passenger or if you are willing to pay for your entrance, why not spend your layover pampered at one of the airport’s lounges?
-For the time being, two lounges are operational, Tempelhof Lounge (named after the former Tempelhof Airport) and Lufthansa Lounge (the national, German air-carrier goes without saying to have its own lounge at the new Berlin airport).
-In the future, a lounge dedicated to the Tegel airport, Tegel Lounge, will open its doors, along with other lounge areas which are expected to operate depending on the airport’s traffic.
+For the time being, two lounges are operational, Lounge Zeitgeist, Tempelhof Lounge (named after the former Tempelhof Airport), and Lufthansa Lounge (the national German air carrier goes without saying to have its lounge at the new Berlin Airport).
+In the future, a lounge dedicated to the Tegel Airport, Tegel Lounge, will open its doors, along with other lounge areas which are expected to operate depending on the airport’s traffic.
 So, don’t overthink it!
 Choose the lounge you prefer and enjoy a luxurious layover!

 Leave Berlin Airport and Set Off to Berlin!

-If your spare time at Berlin airport is sufficient, can you think of anything better than paying a quick visit to Berlin?
+If your spare time at Berlin Airport is sufficient, can you think of anything better than paying a quick visit to Berlin?
 Select your desired destinations – Berlin has so many sightseeing spots – and plan a tour to get a taste of the German capital.
 However, you should be 100% certain that your layover time is enough.
-Keep in mind that Berlin city center is 27km away from Brandenburg airport and you’ll need 45 minutes to reach the city by taxi, 30 minutes by train and 50 minutes by bus.
-Berlin airport taxis are always available at the airport, and the train and bus routes are regular enough still, you should add an approximate 15-minute waiting time to be certain about the total duration of your transfer.
-Additionally, you should be back for your onward flight, at least 1-2 hours before your check-in.
+Remember that Berlin city center is 27km away from Brandenburg Airport and you’ll need 45 minutes to reach the city by taxi, 30 minutes by train and 50 minutes by bus.
+Berlin airport taxis are always available at the airport, and the train and bus routes are regular enough, still, you should add an approximate 15-minute waiting time to be sure about the total duration of your transfer.
+Additionally, you should be back for your onward flight at least 1-2 hours before the check-in.
 Last but not least, if you are up for a Berlin tour, check if you need a visa to exit the airport, depending on your country of origin!

 Now that you are sure that time is enough and that you can exit the airport without any hassle, check out some of the top Berlin sightseeing options!